dimitriskokoretsis/qPCR.CFX.process/README.md

 -   `NTC`: A `data.table` with primer targets and Cq values, each row being a non-template control reaction.

 -   `std.curve`: A list of 3 elements.
-More on that below.
+More on that in the [Standard curve calculations](#standard-curve-calculations) section.

 -   `unk.rxn`: A `data.table` with Cq values for each sample, biological replicate and gene.